MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: Acknowledgments

-\PAR{Acknowledgements.} We would like to thank Manycore Tech Inc. (Coohom Cloud, Kujiale) for providing the 3D indoor scene database and the high-performance rendering platform, especially Coohom Cloud Team for technical support.
+This work was supported in part by NSFC (No. 61872319), Key R\&D Program of Zhejiang Province (No. 2022C01025), and the Fundamental Research Funds for the Central Universities.
+We would like to thank Manycore Tech Inc. (Coohom \& Kujiale) for providing the 3D indoor scene database and the high-performance rendering platform, especially Coohom Cloud Team for technical support.